hasibzunair/masksup-segmentation/README.md

 ## 2b.
 Train & Evaluation code
 To train and evaluate MaskSup on GLaS or Kvasir & CVC-ClinicDB datasets, you need to change the `EXPERIMENT_NAME` in `trainval_glas_polyp.py` to a name that has glas or polyp.
-For example to train on GLaS, set `EXPERIMENT_NAME = "glas_masksup".
+For example to train on GLaS, set `EXPERIMENT_NAME = "glas_masksup"`.

 run: